-- (a) to the Inspector within sixty business days after the end of each financial year. - (2) The actuarial report required under subsection (1) shall include a description of any matters for which the appointed actuary was unable to obtain information or for which he was not satisfied with the information provided. - (3) Where an insurer causes its appointed actuary to make an investigation and the results of the investigation are made public, the insurer shall cause a copy of the actuarial report to be submitted to the Inspector within five business days of making the results of such report public. - (4) For the purposes of this section, "policy liabilities and other actuarial liabilities" includes- - (a) policy benefit liabilities; - (b) premium liabilities; - (c) claims liabilities; and - (d) liabilities in respect of guarantees or other commitments- - (i) to policyholders and other consumers under contracts of insurance; - (ii) to persons to whom the insurer owes benefits; and - (iii) associated with the business carried on by an insurer pursuant to section 30(7), net of reinsurance recoverables or other relevant deductions.
+- (2) The actuarial report required under subsection (1) shall include a description of any matters for which the appointed actuary was unable to obtain information or for which he was not satisfied with the information provided. - (3) Where an insurer causes its appointed actuary to make an investigation and the results of the investigation are made public, the insurer shall cause a copy of the actuarial report to be submitted to the Inspector within five business days of making the results of such report public. - (4) For the purposes of this section, "policy liabilities and other actuarial liabilities" includes- - (a) policy benefit liabilities; - (b) premium liabilities; - (c) claims liabilities; and - (d) liabilities in respect of guarantees or other commitments- - (i) to policyholders and other consumers under contracts of insurance: - (ii) to persons to whom the insurer owes benefits; and - (iii) associated with the business carried on by an insurer pursuant to section 30(6).

-Financial condition reports
+Financial condition report

-- 159. (1) For the purpose of this section, "financial condition report" means a report on the prospective ability of an insurer as at a particular date to meet its future obligations to policyholders and to those to whom it owes benefits. - (2) The appointed actuary shall carry out an annual investigation of the insurer regarding its current and expected future financial condition so as to identify plausible threats and actions which will mitigate those threats. - (3) With effect from the end of its first financial year that ends after the expiration of twelve months from the commencement of this Act, an insurer shall- - (a) each financial year cause its appointed actuary to prepare a written financial condition report in accordance with the Regulations; - (b) submit a copy of the report referred to in paragraph (a) to the Inspector, within sixty business days after the end of each financial year; and - (c) submit a copy of the report referred to in paragraph (a) to the board of directors.
+- 159. (1) For the purpose of this section, "financial condition report" means a report on the prospective ability of an insurer as at a particular date to meet its future obligations to policyholders and to those to whom it owes benefits. - (2) The appointed actuary shall carry out an annual investigation of the insurer regarding its current and expected future financial condition so as to identify plausible threats and actions which will mitigate those threats.

+(3) With effect from the end of its first financial year that ends after the expiration of twelve months from the commencement of this Act, an insurer shall-